 Books in any of the following fields are eligible for consideration:

-» Medieval and Early Modern Jewish History and Culture
+» Biblical Studies, Rabbinics, and Jewish History and Culture in Antiquity

-» Modern Jewish History and Culture: Africa, Americas, Asia, and Oceania
+» Modern Jewish History and Culture: Europe and Israel

-Membership: Only current AJS members for the 2018 – 2019 membership year may submit their books for consideration or be nominated by a publisher.
-The 2018 – 2019 membership year runs from September 2018 to August 2019.
+Membership: Only current AJS members for the 2020 membership year may submit their books for consideration or be nominated by a publisher.
+The 2020 membership year runs from January through December.